-The CTTH produces three parameters for the cloud top, namely the temperature, the height in meters and the height in pressure units.
+The CTTH produces four parameters for the cloud top, namely the temperature, the height in meters, the height in pressure units, and the height in hecto-feet (flight levels).

 In addition, for each pixel a set of processing flags describe the method applied and provide information on the conditions under which the pixel was processed, and thought to be important for the assessment of the quality of the cloud top estimation.